 The best place to stay- I would suggest Hotel Electra Palace Thessaloniki located in one of the most famous city squares of Greece, Aristotelous Sq. for a fantastic view of the gulf, great vibes, and a luxurious experience.

-Where to eat – 7 Thalasses in walking distance from the hotel, is a must if you love seafood.
-Also restaurant Plaisir for great home quality products.
+Where to eat – 7 Thalasses within walking distance from the hotel, is a must if you love seafood.
+Also the restaurant Plaisir for great home quality products.

 Visit to Ktima Gerovassiliou

-His family, wife Sonia and his two daughters are actively involved in the day-to-day operations of the winery.
+His family, wife Sonia, and his two daughters are actively involved in the day-to-day operations of the winery.
 The single private vineyard stretching over 62 hectares offers a magnificent view of the Thermaikos Gulf and Mount Olympus.
 The vineyards extend over the beaches of Pieria.
 The winery is divided into two parts.
-The visitor area also has a newly built amusement center for kids and swanky tasting room.
-The other part has two underground maturing-ageing areas where some of the white wines and red wines are aged in French oak barrels.
-There’s a state-of-the-art wine bottling system, the labeling, and packaging on the ground floor.
+The visitor area also has a newly built amusement center for kids and a swanky tasting room.
+The other part has two underground maturing-aging areas where some of the white wines and red wines are aged in French oak barrels.
+There’s a state-of-the-art wine bottling system, labeling, and packaging on the ground floor.
 Somewhere tucked inside the winery is Vangelis Gerovassiliou’s enviable private collection of wines.
-I was lucky enough to get an access to that part of the winery.
-Another must do things at Ktima Gerovassiliou is to visit the Museum of corkscrews all collected by Vangelis himself on his trips around the globe.
+I was lucky enough to get access to that part of the winery.
+Other must-do things at Ktima Gerovassiliou are to visit the Museum of corkscrews all collected by Vangelis himself on his trips around the globe.
 The collection is around 5000 at the moment with some stunning pieces of history preserved by Vangelis.
-Besides these, the museum also boasts of a great collection of viticulture, winemaking, bottling and cooperage tools, bottles, vessels and pieces of an ancient Greek symposium making it a must visit place in the region.
+Besides these, the museum also boasts of a great collection of viticulture, winemaking, bottling, and cooperage tools, bottles, vessels, and pieces of an ancient Greek symposium making it a must visit place in the region.

 Wines of Gerovassiliou are some of the outstanding Greek wines representing a fine balance between tradition and modern taste.
-Besides the indigenous jewels Malagousia and Assyrtiko, the internaiotnal varieties, Sauvignon Blanc Fume, Chardonnay, and Viognier are also some of the best I have tasted in a long time.
-In reds, Evangelo-a blend of the red grape Syrah and the white Viognier-and Avaton are true to the place of origin.
+Besides the indigenous jewels Malagousia and Assyrtiko, the international varieties, Sauvignon Blanc Fume, Chardonnay, and Viognier are also some of the best I have tasted in a long time.
+In reds, the Evangelo-a blend of the red grape Syrah and the white Viognier-and Avaton is true to the place of origin.

 Rojita Tiwari is an independent writer & consultant.
 She also runs the award -winning wine & spirits, travel and hospitality themed blog Drinks & Destinations and curates and conducts training as well as tasting sessions and events.
 She is a WSET certified professional listed twice as, one of the top ten woman of wine in India.
 Connect with her on [email protected] or tweet to her @RojitaTiwari.